dmansell03/Digital-Narratives-Interpretation-Curation-in-Visual-Media-Syllabus/Digital-Narratives-Interpretation-Curation-in-Visual-Media.md

 [The Center for Academic Integrity (CAI)](http://academicintegrity.org/)

-[**UCF Creed:**](https://www.sdes.ucf.edu/creed/: Integrity, scholarship, community, creativity, and excellence are the core values that guide our conduct, performance, and decisions.
+- **[UCF Creed](https://www.sdes.ucf.edu/creed/)**: Integrity, scholarship, community, creativity, and excellence are the core values that guide our conduct, performance, and decisions.

 1. Integrity: I will practice and defend academic and personal honesty.
 2. Scholarship: I will cherish and honor learning as a fundamental purpose of my membership in the UCF community.